coscene-io/docs/README.md

 ## Deploy

-Push the changes to the `master` branch
+Push the changes to the `master` branch.

+See the (action file)[.github/workflows/deploy-to-oss.yml] for details.

 ## Contact